HughKeenan/CherryPicker/README.md

 * As a data scientist I can collect & prepare data so that it can be used for analysis & training ML models.
     * To conduct an effective study, we must first acquire relevant data.
 The dataset acquired through Kaggle had to be downloaded, and then examined to ensure it contained no non-relevant data, for example as part of this process, a notebook was ran to remove any non-image files present in the dataset.
+    * The images were then converted to arrays and the average was of both kinds was plotted, along with the variability of each.
+They were then compared together with an image showing the differences in average and variability between both.

 * As an end user, I can review a page of project findings so that I can receive more detailed information on what conclusions the development team came to.
     * The image visualizer page of the dashboard shows the results of our study, including the average images for healthy and sick leaves, and the variability in images for both.
 The study found that there are visual differences between them.
+An image montage is also available for either kind of leaf if the user wishes to see more examples.

 * As an end user I can view a page detailing the project hypothesis so that I can understand the reasoning behind the developer's analysis
     * We hypothesised at the outset that there was a visual difference in healthy and sick leaves, which was validated by our analysis.